 The LOG function returns a numeric value.

-1. Apply Excel LOG Function Without Base Argument
+1. Employ LOG Function with Default Base Argument (Log10)

 Read More: How to Use Excel EXP Function (5 Examples)

 5. Implement Excel Log Function in VBA